 9. Become a disciplined time manager

 One of the most simple and powerful concept around time management is Covey’s four quadrants.
-Watch the following 3 minute video to see how the four quadrant model can help you make the most of your selling time.
+Watch the 4 minute video to see how the four quadrant model can help you make the most of your selling time.

 10. Clean up your CRM